Dumb00heavycoder/Obsidian-Notes/Pandas Notes/01 Getting Started.md

 - `df['rowname/ columnname'].mean()` = to find mean of the row or column
 - `df['rowname/ columnname'].sum()` = to find sum of the row or column
 - `df.groupby('attribute').groups`= This forms a dictionary with keys being the attribute given by you and it puts all the data in those keys. attribute can be something like gender or more like a filter. helps in bins for example when you wish to print something 2 or 3 times and you dont wanna use loops for it.
+- iloc[n] =  Stands for integer location.
+It allows you to select rows and columns by their integer positions (e.g., 0 for the first row, 1 for the second, etc.).